The Daily Pennsylvanian is a student-run nonprofit.

 “When she plays she’s not nice,” Turner said.
 “I would say she’s definitely a fighter and feisty.”

-Cook plays center forward, making her one of the players responsible for chasing the ball down the field and scoring.
-Ever since beginning the sport at age four, she is drawn to the ball.
+Cook plays forward, making her one of the players responsible for chasing the ball down the field and scoring.
+Ever since beginning the sport at age four, she has been drawn to the ball.

 “I guess at that age, all the kids just kind of run together and group up in a little ball,” Cook said.
 “And I guess I would just stand away from them by myself, and I would just wait for the ball to pop loose, and then I would just get it and run and go score.”